Bodner History, Family Crest & Coats of Arms

 Early Origins of the Bodner family

 Important Dates for the Bodner family

 This web page shows only a small excerpt of our Bodner research.
-Another 457 words (33 lines of text) covering the years 1086, 1206, 1273, 1296, 1461, 1525, 1401, 1403, 1409, 1559 and 1610 are included under the topic Early Bodner History in all our PDF Extended History products and printed products wherever possible.
+Another 229 words (16 lines of text) covering the years 1086, 1206, 1273, 1296, 1461, 1525, 1401, 1403, 1409, 1559 and 1610 are included under the topic Early Bodner History in all our PDF Extended History products and printed products wherever possible.

 Bodner Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Bodner has been spelled many different ways, including Bedingham, Beddingham, Bedinham, Bodingham, Bedyngham, Bedyngeham and many more.